Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 }
 ```

-**system.out.println** is a Java statement.
+"System.out.println" is a **Java statement**.

-The statement **System.out.println** instructs the computer to display a message in the console.
+The statement "System.out.println" instructs the computer to display a message in the console.

 The message we will be displaying in the program is "Welcome to Java from the command line!".

-Note: Almost all statements in Java must end with a semicolon ;.
+Note: Almost all statements in Java must end with a semicolon **;**.

 ---